 Actually, Photo Fuse is intended to help people create the perfect photo from multiple photos.
 But here we will be using it for some fun stuff.
 We will use it for creating clones.

 Let us see how to do it.
-Set up a Camera on a tripod, though the tripod is not a must, it ensures to get best ‘fused’ photos.
-And get some shots of yours so that each photo has common background with you standing at different position.
+Set up a camera on a tripod, though the tripod is not a must, it ensures to get best ‘fused’ photos.
+And get some shots of yours so that each photo has a common background with you standing at a different position.
 Check the following photos to understand.
-Here I’m making use of Jasons’ photos only .
+Here I’m making use of Jasons’ photos only.

-Here you can see 2 photos of Jason with similar background taken.
-Jason is pretending as if its his twin, by discarding his jacket and Glasses.
+Here you can see two photos of Jason with a similar background taken.
+Jason is pretending as if it’s his twin, by discarding his jacket and Glasses.

 Now let us see the magic of Photo Fuse.
-Open Windows Live Photo Gallery and select these 2 photos
+Open Windows Live Photo Gallery and select these two photos

 Click on the Photo Fuse option to get something as shown below :